pfmiles/createMvnKotlinJar/README.md

 * Java 1.8 or later runtime required
 * Java source code is also allowed
 * usage:
-    1. `java -jar createMvnKotlinJar-1.0.0-shaded.jar groupId artifactId kotlinVersion(optional) javaVersion(optional)
+    1. `java (-Dtype=springboot) -jar createMvnKotlinJar-1.0.0-shaded.jar groupId artifactId kotlinVersion(optional) javaVersion(optional)
        mainClsName(optional, full-qualified-class-name)`
     2. `cd ${artifactId}`
     3. `mvn clean install`
-    4. `java -jar target/${artifactId}-1.0-SNAPSHOT-shaded.jar`, then you can see 'Hello, World' out there.
+    4. `java -jar target/${artifactId}-1.0-SNAPSHOT(-shaded).jar`, then you can see 'Hello, World' out there.
 * It does not only include the functionality of the `mvn archetype:generate` command, but also pre-configures all the necessary additional settings for you within the pom.xml file.
 * It generates project with a pom.xml like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"